 Fruits and Vegetables

 - Refrigerate perishable fruits and vegetables such as berries, lettuce, mushrooms and herbs.
-Wait to wash fresh produce until just before using, and dry all fresh produce thoroughly with a paper towel after washing.
+Wait to wash fresh produce until just before using, and when it comes to washing produce, skip the soap and detergents as these foods can be absorbed by the food.
+Drying fresh produce with a paper towel after washing may also help remove additional bacteria.

 - Keep produce in crisper bins in the refrigerator.
 That helps retain moisture.
 If possible, keep fruit in a separate crisper from vegetables because fruit gives off ethylene gas that can shorten storage life.